Survivor Benefit Plan (SBP)

 Reserve and National Guard Airmen over age 60 who had not enrolled in either RCSBP or SBP

 No SBP or RCSBP.
-Retired pay stops at the death of the Service member.
+Retired pay stops at the death of the service member.

 SBP premiums are deducted from retired pay and since April of 2018, DFAS will deduct SBP premiums from Combat-Related Special Compensation (CRSC) when retired pay is not sufficient to cover the full amount of the premiums.
 This deduction is due to a change in the law which requires DFAS to deduct SBP premiums from CRSC.
 Click here for more information.